This gives the background as to why all those Stearmans and TBM Avengers came to New Brunswick in the first place, starting in 1952.

 Twelve Avengers and seventy-six Stearmans comprised the spraying fleet in 1958.
 The method of spraying used by the Avengers was quite different from the Stearman technique.
 Each pair of Avengers sprayed under the tutelage of an inspection pilot, who flew above them and directed their movements by radio.
 Eighteen Cessna observation planes were on hand for the operations, one for each Avenger and six more to handle the Stearmans.

-Once again, Forest Protection Limited formulated its own insecticide at Dalhousie.
+Once again, Forest Protection Limited formulated its own insecticide at Dalhousie in northern New Brunswick.

 The 1958 operations included 850,000 acres of new high hazard forest in York, Carleton and Victoria Counties, to the south and west of previous spraying.
 This took in considerable faring areas, a different kind of country entirely from the remote bush which had been the scene of previous operations.